-We believe we are made stronger by a culturally diverse faculty and student body.
+We believe we are made stronger by a culturally diverse faculty, staff, administration, and student body.
 As we move forward, we strengthen our commitment to providing equal opportunity for all persons.
 We will continually strive to welcome, support, and learn from faculty and students who reflect the gender, racial, and ethnic diversity of our nation.

 Together, we at the Jacobs School of Music will work to uphold our goal of inclusiveness.
 As such we will:

-- foster a community and academic environment in which musicians, scholars, teachers, staff, and administrators of all races, genders, ethnicities, nationalities, sexual orientations, and religions have support to thrive personally, creatively, and intellectually;
+- foster a community and academic environment in which faculty, students, staff, and administrators of all races, genders, ethnicities, nationalities, sexual orientations, abilities, socio-economic and protected veteran statuses, and religions have support to thrive personally, creatively, and intellectually;

 - embrace opportunities to cultivate diversity within individual departments, and, in turn, increase discourse about inclusiveness within all fields of music study; and

 - ensure that the top musicians, scholars, and teachers whom we identify and attract represent the diverse world from which we draw our talent.